(Part 1 in the series)

 Greenery all around, snow-capped mountain in the distance and a beautiful mountain breeze kept us shutter-crazy.

 An Environment Clearance Permit from Tourism Development Council – HP (can be applied online 7 days prior to the date of travel – here) is required for going beyond Rohtang-La (La is the Ladakhi word for a Mountain Pass).
 Local Taxi drivers are familiar with the route, but, it makes them risky drivers – we kept our eyes peeled for their erratic driving.

 *You should understand important things to carry/pack on your Ladakh trip

 However, the moment we turned, after reaching the highest point of the pass, the views changed!
-The traffic thinned and then vanished completely and we were well on our way!
-All the irritation disappeared and what flooded us was the wall of emotions – does this really exist?
+The traffic thinned and then vanished completely, and we were well on our way!
+All the irritation disappeared, and what flooded us was the wall of emotions – does this exist?
 How lucky am I that I am experiencing this?
-Quick, someone pinch me!
+Quick, someone pinches me!

 Pro Tip #1 – Do try and cross Rohtang-La earlier in the morning, it will save you at least an hour of being stuck in traffic.

 Choosing the path less traveled – towards Leh